BB3B

-It was created by Iain Lauchlan and Will Brenton, who also created and produced Tweenies, Boo!, Fun Song Factory and Jim Jam and Sunny.
+The series was created by Iain Lauchlan and Will Brenton, who also created and produced Tweenies, Boo!, Fun Song Factory and Jim Jam and Sunny, while the series' characters were designed by children's book illustrator Mike Gordon.

 Plot

 The series centres on the life of twin children, a brother and sister, Lucy and Louie, and their fears about their new baby brother, Billy Bob.
 BB3B actually stands for Billy Bob 3rd Baby.
-The plot generally involves a circumstance where the twins suspect the brother as usual of being an extraterrestrial, and they go on a wild adventure trying to prove it and stop him from launching an invasion.
+The plot generally involves a circumstance where the twins suspect their brother as usual of being an extraterrestrial, and they go on a wild adventure trying to prove it and stop him from launching an invasion.

 The twins are babysat by Chubba, a teenage boy with a fondness for pizza.
-Chubba often goes along with the idea of an alien brother, sometimes very seriously, and at one point he cracks and tells the parents of the twins plans to build a time machine.
+Chubba often goes along with the idea of an alien brother, sometimes very seriously, and at one point he cracks and tells the parents of the twins' plans to build a time machine.
 The show is set in the fictional American city of Sunnyfield, which is shown as having a central urban area and outer suburban area, the latter being the home of the family portrayed.
 The twins' grandmother lives in a trailer in the house's front garden.

 Details

 Each episode begins with the local postman attempting to deliver a piece of mail to the family mailbox.
 This ends in him being disfigured or attacked somehow by some strange force within the box – for instance, being turned into a fish.
 He reappears sometimes later in the episode.
 The first time he appears is followed by the opening credits.

-The series is set in America, where, according to the plot, the father's mother moved from Rochdale, a town in Greater Manchester.
-The children's grandmother has affections for the man who lives across the street, Mr. Wienburger, and there is a running gag in that his face is never visible; the viewer seeing either just a silhouette or the back of his head.
+The series is set in the United States, where, according to the show's theme song, the children's grandmother moved from Rochdale, a town in Greater Manchester.
+She has affections for the man who lives across the street, Mr. Wienburger, and there is a running gag in that his face is never visible; the viewer seeing either just a silhouette or the back of his head.

-The Sprogs are baby-like creatures who emit green foul smelling gas.
-The series never features a real invasion, though it does go across the threshold of science fiction from reality when the postman appears during the episode and at the end the Sprogs always appear to be coming towards the Earth, however generally the theories of the twins are disproved.
+The Sprogs are baby-like aliens who emit green foul smelling gas.
+The series never features a real invasion, though it does go across the threshold of science fiction from reality when the postman appears during the episode and at the end the Sprogs always appear to be coming towards the Earth, however, generally, the theories of the twins are disproved.

 The song played by Bis is played again during the end credits rather than the opening theme.